ros2/ros2_documentation/source/Tutorials.rst

 --------

 The beginner level tutorials are a collection of step-by-step instructions meant to introduce newcomers to ROS 2.
-It starts with using the Commandline Interface (CLI) tools, then moves on to the C++ and python client libraries.
+It starts with using the Commandline Interface (CLI) tools, then moves on to the C++ and Python client libraries.

 .. warning::